cathytukei/CodingTasks/README.md

 ### Usage

-1. Save this file as `number_guessing_game.py`.
+1. Save this file as; number_guessing_game.py
-2. Open a terminal or command prompt and navigate to the directory containing the file.
+3. Open a terminal or command prompt and navigate to the directory containing the file.
-3. Run the program using `python number_guessing_game.py`.
+4. Run the program using python
-4. Follow the prompts to guess the number within the allowed attempts.
+5. Follow the prompts to guess the number within the allowed attempts.

 ### Credits

 * Author: Cathy Tukei

-**Note:**

-* You can customize the game difficulty (number range, number of tries) by modifying the code within the script.